World of A Song of Ice and Fire: Winterfell

 Winterfell is the ancestral castle of House Stark and the political capital of the North.
 Located at the geographical center of the North, it has a cold, subarctic climate with snowy winters and cool summers.
 The castle was built over a natural hot spring, whose scalding water runs inside the castle walls and warms its halls and rooms as well as the glass garden at its northwestern corner.
 There are several open pools where heated water collects within the godswood.
 The hot spring also prevents the ground from freezing.
 The castle has deep catacombs called "the crypt", where bodies of deceased Starks are entombed behind statues in their likeness with a direwolf at their feet and their swords in their hands.
 The tombs have been used since the old kings of the North, known as the Kings of Winter, were in power.
 They ruled since before the arrival of the Andals.

-To depict Winterfell, both the pilot and season 1 of the television adaptation used the 16th century clock tower and ancient courtyard of Castle Ward in County Down, Northern Ireland.
+To depict Winterfell, both the pilot and season 1 of the television adaptation used the 16th-century clock tower and ancient courtyard of Castle Ward in County Down, Northern Ireland.
 Doune Castle in Stirling, Scotland, which was previously featured as Castle Anthrax in the film Monty Python and the Holy Grail, was also used for exterior scenes.
 Saintfield Estates stood in as Winterfell's godswood, an enclosed wooded area where characters can worship the old gods beside trees with faces carved in their bark.
 A car park stood in for Winterfell's courtyard, and a wine cellar was used to depict the Stark family crypt.
 Tollymore Forest featured prominently in the prologue of the pilot episode and in the pivotal scene where the Starks first find the direwolves.
 Cairncastle, meanwhile, served as the location where Ned Stark beheads the deserter Will.
-The interior of Winterfell, such as the Tower of the First Keep, the Great Hall, and Catelyn's bedchamber, were filmed at The Paint Hall studio.
+The interior of Winterfell, such as the Tower of the First Keep, the Great Hall, and Catelyn's bedchamber, was filmed at The Paint Hall studio.
 Set designer Gemma Jackson said, "Winterfell was based on a Scottish castle."